Sales pipeline generation: your best defense against end-of-quarter panic

 Best practices for sales pipeline generation tracking

-Keep your CRM clean.
-I can’t stress this enough - dead deals need to be closed out, deal sizes need to be updated, and ownership clear.
+Keep your CRM clean: dead deals need to be closed out, deal sizes need to be updated, and ownership must be clear.

 Bad data gives you bad signals, and bad signals get you blindsided.